cyberway/cyberway.documentation/devportal/application_contracts/golos_contracts/golos.ctrl_contract.md

   * `multisig_acc` — an account name that controls a multisignature authorisation.
 The authorization of this account changes each time after a change in a list of the top witnesses.
   * `max_witnesses` — a maximum number of witnesses that can take a decision (for example, sign transactions) on behalf of the application.
 The `multisig_acc` parameter contains a list of such witnesses.
   * `multisig_perms` — a required number of signatures from the most rated witnesses that have a permission to perform actions on behalf of the application.
 To change a parameter value it requires an appropriate level of permission.
 Different parameters require a different level of permission that is connected to their importance.
 There are three permission levels:
     * `super_majority` — a high level of permission.
-To get such level it needs to pick up at least «two-thirds plus one» votes of the most rated witnesses;
+To get such level it needs to pick up at least «two-thirds plus one» votes of the most rated witnesses (if this parameter is "0", it takes default value — "2/3+1");
     * `majority` — an average level of permission.
-To get such level it needs to pick up at least «half plus one» votes of the most rated witnesses;
+To get such level it needs to pick up at least «half plus one» votes of the most rated witnesses (if this parameter is "0", it takes default value — "1/2+1");
     * `minor_majority` — a low level of permission.
-To get such level it needs to pick up at least «one-third plus one» votes of the the most rated witnesses.
+To get such level it needs to pick up at least «one-third plus one» votes of the the most rated witnesses (if this parameter is "0", it takes default value — "1/3+1").
   * `max_witness_votes` — a maximum number of witnesses for which a user can vote.
   * `update_auth` — a parameter that specifies frequency of updating the authorization for the `multisig_acc` account:
     * `period` — an update period (in seconds).
 Re-authorization change for account is not performed if specified period has not passed since the last update.